China and Imagery Intelligence

 The film visible camera is the main payload of the recoverable remote sensing satellite.
 China has successfully developed the FSW-0 prism scanning panoramic camera, the FSW-1 frame camera, the FSW-2 nodal panoramic camera and three kinds of star cameras.
 The focal length and size of the FSW-1 frame camera are comparable to those of space shuttle orbiter.
 The main performances of the FSW-2 nodal panoramic camera have reached the level of the same kinds of products of other countries.

-China has further improved the standards of its space cameras through the development of three models of such cameras.
-In the production of space-to-ground cameras, for instance, China has reached a high standard through the development of prismatic scanner panoramic cameras, frame-type measuring cameras and "nodal" panoramic cameras.
+China further improved the standards of its space cameras through the development of three models of such cameras.
+In the production of space-to-ground cameras, for instance, China reached a high standard through the development of prismatic scanner panoramic cameras, frame-type measuring cameras and "nodal" panoramic cameras.

 For any country, the true reconnaissance capability of its existing reconnaissance satellites is top secret and is never made known to the public.
 China is no exception.
 The outside world knows precious little about the resolution power of China's reconnaissance satellites.